• +1-800-513-5423

 The Sanctuary at Sedona

 Treatment programs in Sedona offer drug and alcohol addiction treatment programs.
-Programs include detoxification from opioids in a state of the art detox facility, short and long-term treatment programs for prescription medication abuse and addiction.
-Holistic non-12 step programs that focuses on therapy to handle the addiction to pain medications.
+Programs include detoxification from opioids in a state-of-the-art detox facility and short and long-term treatment programs for prescription medication abuse and addiction.
+Holistic non-12-step programs that focus on therapy to handle the addiction to pain medications.

 The Sanctuary At Sedona